-Production, distinctive elements and typologies of Tuscan Italian honey
+Production, distinctive elements and typologies of Italian honey from Tuscany

 The element that most conditions the production of honey is the climate (temperature, humidity, precipitation).
 In Tuscany, the mild temperatures that characterize the Tyrrhenian coast allow the production of honey even when inland temperatures are cold.